-The issue usually arises where an expert uses language appears to be advocating one party's case rather than giving independent evidence to assist the court.
-However, in a recent tax case the advocate sought to rely on his own expert evidence, having previously submitted a valuation report.
+In legal cases, this issue of advocacy usually arises where an expert uses language that appears to be advocating one party's case rather than giving independent evidence to assist the Court.
+However, in a recent tax case, the advocate sought to rely on his own expert evidence, having previously submitted a valuation report.
 Rather unsurprisingly the judge ruled that the same person could not perform both roles.

 The judge pointed out that the distinction between an advocate and a witness is crucial.
 He made reference to the Civil Procedure Rules but also to the older authorities on which Part 35 is based.
-He gave 3 reasons that an expert cannot be an advocate.
+He gave three reasons why an expert cannot be an advocate.

-He regarded those authorities are binding and 'an absolute bar' to an advocate acting also as an expert witness.
+The judge regarded those authorities as binding and 'an absolute bar' to an advocate also acting as an expert witness.

-In fact, the report was in any event deficient and its contents tainted by an apparent lack of knowledge of the duties owed by an expert to the tribunal.
-The deficiencies included the failure to provide a statement of truth and a statement that the expert understood and had complied with his duties.
+In fact, the report was, in any event, deficient and its contents tainted by an apparent lack of knowledge of the duties owed by an expert to the tribunal.
+The deficiencies included the failure to provide a statement of truth and a statement indicating that the expert understood and had complied with his duties.

-The decision itself is hardly surprising, even if the fact that the issue arose at all is.
+The decision itself is hardly surprising, even the fact that the issue arose at all.
 The distinction between advocate and expert witness is fundamental.
 The roles are very different.
-An expert is to assist the court and give independent, objective evidence.
+An expert's role is to assist the Court and give independent, objective evidence.
 That is not compatible with advocacy.

 Ibid, citing Pollivitte Ltd v Commercial Union Assurance Company PLC 1 Lloyd's Rep 379 at 38